Ipoh White Coffee at Wah Nam Cafe

 Wah Nam Coffee Shop and Cafe is located just across from the former famous Foh San Dim Sum restaurant and has made a compelling impression on locals living in Ipoh, Perak.
 Having been around for over 60 years and older than many of the other famous coffee shops, Wah Nam Coffee Shop has been under new ownership since late 2010.

 The good thing is that most of the original hawker stalls still reside there, serving some of the best local Ipoh hawker food.
-I have always been a fan of coffee from all over Malaysia, and Ipoh seems to be one of the few places serving some of the best coffee in Malaysia.
+I have always been a fan of coffee throughout Malaysia, and Ipoh seems to be one of the few places serving some of the best coffee in the country.

 ![]() |